 Within the Bachelor of Design program, your second and third years focus on selected majors:

 Explore many different forms of visual and graphic communication and branding, and understand the social contexts and environmental responsibilities of design.
 You’ll learn to develop design solutions, which inform, persuade, provoke, or entertain your audience.
 You’ll focus on your passion, but also learn how to effectively present and communicate your ideas within this evolving industry.

-Interior design and environments
+Interior and Spatial Design